almenscorner/IntuneCD/README.md

     - Account Protection
 - Filters
 - Notification Templates
-- Scripts (including assignments)
+- Scripts
+    - Including assignments
     - Powershell
     - Shell
-- Settings Catalog Policies (including assignments)
+- Settings Catalog Policies
+    - Including assignments

 ## What can be created?
 If the configuration the script is looking for cannot be found, it will create it.
 This means this tool could be used in a tenant to tenant migration scenario.

 Supported configurations for creation are:

-- Application Configuration Policies (including assignments)
+- Application Configuration Policies
+    - Including assignments
-- Application Protection Policies (including assignments)
+- Application Protection Policies
+    - Including assignments
-- Compliance Policies (including assignments)
+- Compliance Policies
+    - Including assignments
-- Device Configurations (including assignments)
+- Device Configurations
+    - Including assignments
     - Including custom macOS/iOS .mobileconfigs and custom Windows profiles
-- Endpoint Security (including assignments)
+- Endpoint Security
+    - Including assignments
     - Security Baselines
     - Antivirus
     - Disk Encryption